Want to know more about the editing process but aren’t ready to inquire yet? These are some of my frequently asked questions.

 I edit!
 This is not a part-time side-job for me; editing is my full-time career.
 I’m very dedicated to keeping current in the industry, and I spend all day, every day with books, words, and literary concepts.

 Please do!
 I love hearing from past clients.
-I keep all my notes on the projects I’ve edited in the past, and I never mind clarifying a comment, giving you my opinion on an idea, or answering any question, even if it’s been a while since I edited your work.
+I keep all my notes on the projects I’ve edited in the past, and I never mind clarifying a comment, giving you my opinion on an idea, or answering any questions, even if it’s been a while since I edited your work.

 Didn’t find what you were looking for?
 Contact me!
 I’m always happy to answer questions, with or without an inquiry for a manuscript.